ga4gh-duri/ga4gh-duri.github.io/researcher_ids/ga4gh_passport_v1.md

     Clearinghouse MUST abide by the following:

-    1. Passport Clearinghouses MUST reject all requests that include Passports that fail the neccessary checks of the access token as described in the [GA4GH AAI Specification](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md).
+    1. Passport Clearinghouses MUST reject all requests that include Passports that fail the neccessary checks of the Passport Bearer Token as described for Passport-Scoped Access Tokens in the [GA4GH AAI Specification](https://github.com/ga4gh/data-security/blob/master/AAI/AAIConnectProfile.md).

     2. A Passport Clearinghouse MUST ignore all Passport Visas is does not